Bird-Friendly Arkansas Certification Program

 Remove Hazards

-Each year hundreds of millions of birds die in collisions with glass.
+Each year a billion birds die in collisions with glass.
 Windows reflect the environment around them, so the trees and shrubs in your yard will be what a bird sees in your windows.
 Many birds that fly off after hitting a window later die of internal injuries.
 A variety of window treatments are available that will make your windows more visible to birds and prevent them from smashing into them.
 Strings and decals should be placed no further than two inches apart to prevent birds from attempting to fly between them.
+If you attract birds to your property by providing native plants, water, or feeders research shows you may actually be creating a deqth trap if you do not make your windows visible to birds.

 Pesticides kill more than pests.
 Birds can be poisoned when they eat insects and rodents that have ingested pesticides.
 Beneficial insects such as native bees can also become unintentional victims.
 Use chemicals sparingly, in a targeted fashion, and according to manufacturers’ labels.
 Consider alternative pest controls such as horticultural oils and soaps.
 Purchase native plants from native plant sellers who refrain from the use of neonicotinoids.